 2. Keep hair healthy

-Because cotton is more absorbent than silk, ordinary pillowcases take your hair moisturizing, while silk keeps the hair water.
+Because cotton is more absorbent than silk, ordinary pillowcases absorbs the moisturizer you have applied on your hair, while silk keeps the hair moisturizer intact within your hair.
 If you have dry beams, a silk pillowcase is a gift.

 3. Maintain skin hydration

 The smoothness of Silk decreases the probability of absorbing skin moisture and retains miniaturization without drying the skin.
 Silk pillows are great for people with dry skin or dry winter use.